If you have a concern or idea about a local issue, there are different ways you can have your say:

 Every neighbourhood has its own councillors.
 It is their job to represent your local community and you can contact them if you have concerns or questions about your local area or your own personal situation, for example about transport, local services, housing.

 You can usually get in touch with your local councillors by email or phone.
-Or you can go to ‘surgeries’, where you can speak to them face to face.
+Or you can go to ‘surgeries’, where you can speak to them face-to-face.

 You can find your local councillors on the Leeds City Council website: